Background.jpg

 The instrument will represent my execution (with Allan’s help) of Allan’s interpretation of the French double-manual harpsichord by Henri Hemsch (c.1736) that currently lives at the Museum of Fine Arts in Boston, MA.

-As a side note, this instrument will be available for sale when it’s done…whenever that will be!
+This instrument will be available for sale when it’s done…whenever that will be!

 Steam-Bending the Bent Side